-This Best Execution and Order Handling Policy sets out KNG Securities LLP's (UK) ("KNG" or the "Firm") arrangements, in relation to best execution and handling of client orders, in line with the regulatory requirements of MiFID II and the Financial Conduct Authority ("FCA"), as set out in the Conduct of Business Sourcebook ("COBS"), and industry best practices.
+This Best Execution and Order Handling Policy sets out KNG Securities International - Empresa de Investimento, S.A.
+(PT) ("KNG" or the "Firm") arrangements, in relation to best execution and handling of client orders, in line with the regulatory requirements of MiFID II and the Comissão Do Mercado de Valores Mobiliários ("CMVM").

-This Policy describes the arrangements implemented by KNG when executing orders on behalf of clients, which have been categorised as Professional Clients under MiFID II Client Categorisation Rules.
+This Policy describes the arrangements implemented by KNG when receiving and transmitting or executing orders on behalf of clients, which have been categorised as Professional Clients under MiFID II Client Categorisation Rules.